onflow/cadence/docs/language/crypto.md

 ---
 title: Crypto
 ---

+### Hashing Algorithms
-The built-in enums `HashAlgorithm` and `SignatureAlgorithm` provide the sets of hashing and signing algorithms that are supported by the language natively.
+The built-in enum `HashAlgorithm` provides the set of hashing algorithms that are supported by the language natively.

 ```cadence
 pub enum HashAlgorithm: UInt8 {